-Contemporary audiences will find The Sentinel’s most startling, gasp-inducing scene to be the one in which real estate agent Ava Garner informs Raines that the outlandishly spacious, fully furnished apartment is available to her for only $400 a month!
-Even after the story begins dropping hints that the building is built over the very entrance to Hell itself, few modern viewers would balk- most likely they'd just set their minds to taking on more renters insurance.
+Contemporary audiences are apt to find The Sentinel’s most startling, gasp-inducing scene to be the one in which real estate agent Ava Garner informs Raines that the outlandishly spacious, fully furnished apartment is available to her for only $400 a month!
+A detail so outlandish in relation to today's housing crunch that even after the story begins dropping hints that the building is built over the very entrance to Hell itself, I doubt if any modern viewer would find that bit of info to be a deal-breaker for such a bargain.
+More than likely it would only serve as a reason to take on more renters insurance.

-Predictably, it's in renting of the apartment when things start to go horribly wrong for Alison.
-The strange neighbors.
-The noises in the empty apartment.
-The piercing migraines, blackouts, and hallucinations.
+Predictably, it's the renting of the too-good-to-be-true apartment that seems to trigger all manner of maladies and calamities for Alison.
+The strange neighbors, the noises coming from the empty apartment above, the piercing migraines, the blackouts, the hallucinations.
 And just what is it with the blind priest on the top floor who sits all day at the window, seemingly watching all the events unfold?
 What does it all mean?

-It’s clear from the start that the makers of The Sentinel are shooting for an unholy union of Rosemary’s Baby sophisticated brand of urban horror and the graphic gross-outs of The Exorcist and The Omen.
-There’s the emotionally fragile heroine plagued with guilt over abandoning her faith; the ominous-looking apartment-house filled with elderly eccentrics; the disturbing, cryptic nightmare; the suggestion of a plot against our heroine that her shady boyfriend may or may not be involved in; and the heroine’s deteriorating mental and physical health.
+It’s clear from the start that the makers of The Sentinel are shooting for an unholy union of Rosemary’s Baby's brand of sophisticated urban horror crossed with the graphic gross-outs of The Exorcist and The Omen.
+There’s the emotionally fragile heroine plagued with guilt over abandoning her faith; the ominous-looking apartment-house filled with elderly eccentrics; a disturbing, cryptic nightmare; the suggestion of a plot against our heroine that her shady boyfriend may or may not be involved in; and the heroine’s deteriorating mental and physical health.
 It’s all there…cloaked in a solemn portentousness worthy of a religious parable on sin and redemption.